 Awards and Scholarships

 Awards for first, second, and third place winners in two divisions: the Arts/Humanities/Social Sciences, and STEM.
-These will be awarded at the UCI Community Colleges Honors Research Conference.
+These will be awarded at the UCR Community Colleges Honors Research Conference.

 Oral Presentation Awards